TrickyFatCat/TrickyAnimationComponents/README.md

 ## Installation

+The plugin can be used in both C++ and Blueprint projects.

+### Blueprint projects

 1. Download package file;
+2. Unzip the package to the Plugins folder in engine folder, e.g. `C:\Program Files\Epic Games\UE_4.27\Engine\Plugins`;
+3. Restart the project;

+In this case the plugin can be used for any blueprint project.

+### C++ projects

-2. Create folder **Plugins**in your project folder;
+1. Create the Plugins folder in the project directory;
-3. Unzip the package in the Plugins folder;
+2. Create the TrickyAnimationComponents folder in the Plugins folder;
+3. Download the plugin source code into that folder;
-4. Reload the engine;
+4. Rebuild the project;

 ## Components